 Perform a gap analysis on all these input documents in order to identify and address in an early stage potential issues in terms of availability (in English) and status (verification and validation) of adequate and complete plant data, safety analyses, specific calculations and results.

 In support of NPPD, develop a detailed stress test methodology to be proposed to and agreed with NPPD.
-It shall propose specific approaches to fill all the identified gaps, and contain detailed guidance for performing the Bushehr NPP stress test self-assessment and for drawing up the SAST report, systematically covering all the elements of the ENSREG stress test specification.
+It shall propose specific approaches to fill all the identified gaps, and contain detailed guidance for performing the Bushehr NPP stress test self-assessment and for drawing up the SAST report, systematically covering all the elements of the INRA stress test specification.
 It shall address, inter alia,:

 General considerations: